UtherII/utherii.github.io/README.md

 ## Top-bar to scroll directly to the desired section
 ### What:
  - Every item has a header with the most basic informations(mostly just it's name and path) and a top bar that point the different sections of the documentation : Description, Summary, Details and Source.
 The content of those section is detailed above
- - The items that can not be implemented (functions, constants, ...) will not get Summary and Detail sections.
+ - The items with no sub-item (functions, constants, ...) will not get the Summary and Detail sections.
 ### Why:
  - Move quickly to a section from anywhere in the page.
 It is particularly useful to :
    - go directly to the summary, if you are looking for a method and don't need the general description.